IOHS is approved by the U.S. Department of Education to offer federal student aid.

 This is a low-interest government loan program.
 The Stafford loan is the basic undergraduate loan in the United States.
 The money comes from the federal government, and there is no credit check.
 The interest rate changes once per year, on July 1, and it will never be higher than 8.25 percent.
 There are lifetime Stafford loan limits.
 For Independent students, the lifetime limit is $57,500 with no more than $23,000 in subsidized loans.
 For Dependent students, the lifetime limit is $31,000 with no more than $23,000 in subsidized.
 Repayment of your loans starts six months after you cease to be a half-time student (this is called a 6 month Grace Period).
 Generally, you will have ten years to repay your Stafford loans, there are various payment plans available that may allow a borrower to increase the ten year period, You may also pay them off more quickly with no prepayment penalty, and you will save money in interest charges.

 Unsubsidized means you are responsible for the interest.
 You may pay the interest while you are student or you may capitalize the interest and pay it when you enter repayment on your loans.
-The 2017/2018 fixed interest rate is 6.8 percent.
+The 2018/2019 fixed interest rate is 6.8 percent.
 You do not have to have financial need to qualify for an unsubsidized loan.
 Independent students may borrow annually $6,000 in unsubsidized loan as first and second year students.
 Combined with the subsidized amount, this is $9,500 in Stafford loans per year for first year students, $10,500 in Stafford loans per year for second year students.
 Third years students and beyond can borrow up to $7,000 per year for a combined total of $12,500 in Stafford loans per year.
 Dependent students may borrow annually $2,000 in unsubsidized loan.
 This means that first year dependant students can borrow up to a total of $5,500, second year students can borrow up to a total of $6,500 and third year or higher students can borrow up to a total of $7,500 in Stafford loans a year Also, dependent students whose parent cannot obtain a Federal Parent PLUS loan may borrow up to and additional $4,000.
+There is a loan fee on all Direct subsidized Loans and Direct unsubsidized loans .
+The lease fee is a percentage of the loan amount and its proportionaltely deducted from each loan disbursed.
+The fee is 1.069% after October 1.2017 and October 1, 2018

 Federal Parent PLUS Loan